I am an artist and ruliologist. My work explores computation through rule-based material systems, weaving, sculpture, and philosophical inquiry.

 I make art for robots and humans to enjoy together.

-For over forty years, I have explored the limits of what data, subjective knowledge, and computation can indicate about our uncertain future.
+For over thirty years, I have explored the limits of what data, subjective knowledge, and computation can indicate about our uncertain future.

 In the mid-90s, I was a research assistant to Ron Howard at Stanford University, where I was a doctoral candidate in Decision Analysis and Ethics.
 At Smith College, I studied Philosophy and Logic with Tom Tymoczko.
 While still in high school, I took computer science and math classes at Princeton University.

-I taught Forecasting at Columbia Business School for five years.
+I taught Forecasting at Columbia Business School.
 Now, I am actively involved with the Wolfram Institute and the Active Inference Institute.

 Art and Performance